cassiobolba/Data-Engineering/Git/readme.md

 ```md
 rm -rf -- <folder name>
 ```
-After this, need to also add to staging adn also commit.
+After this, need to also add to staging and also commit.
 Delete is also a git action.

 ## 7. Ignore file or folder